Thoughts on neurodivergence in women and loneliness.

 Carl Jung said, "Loneliness does not come from having no people around you, but from being unable to communicate the things that seem important to you."
 Physical company is never the issue.
 The deepest form of loneliness is felt because we struggle to connect to ourselves.
-When clients present in my therapy room, it's often because they feel lonely, have lost their sense of belonging and in need of a tribe.
-It becomes a journey to get oneself, to know how to belong to oneself.
-Some of the experiences we discuss include:
+Some of the experiences that affect us as neurodivergent women include:

 Object permanence and object constancy